 In a retrospective review of 20 patients with Fournier’s gangrene, the average Fournier gangrene severity index was 9 in general and 14 for fatal cases.

-An increased severity index of Fournier gangrene was predictive of having a higher mortality or hospital stay longer than the median (> 25 days) (P = 0.0194).
+An increased severity index of Fournier gangrene was predictive of having higher mortality or hospital stay longer than the median (> 25 days) (P = 0.0194).

-In 2010, Yilmazlar and his colleagues updated the Fournier gangrene severity index (UFGSI), adding two additional parameters: age and extent of the disease, to further refine the prognostic utility of the severity index of Fournier’s gangrene.
+In 2010, Yilmazlar and his colleagues updated the Fournier gangrene severity index (UFGSI), adding two additional parameters: age and extent of the disease, to further refine the predictive utility of the severity index of Fournier’s gangrene.

-These two groups concluded that the risk of mortality in general can be directly proportional to the age of the patient and the degree of burden of the disease and systemic toxicity at admission.
+These two groups concluded that the risk of mortality, in general, can be directly proportional to the age of the patient and the degree of burden of the disease and systemic toxicity at admission.
 The factors associated with an improved prognosis include the following:

 - Age less than 60 years.

 - Absence of systemic toxicity (for example, low severity of Fournier’s gangrene).

 Factors associated with high mortality include an anorectal source, advanced age, extensive disease (involving the abdominal wall or thighs), shock or sepsis at the time of presentation, renal failure, and hepatic dysfunction.

 A Turkish study of 50 patients showed that Acinetobacter baumannii and Klebsiella pneumonia were significantly more common in patients requiring mechanical ventilation.
 Still, Acinetobacter baumannii was the only microorganism associated with a higher mortality rate.